 Marina del Rey, CA 90292

-Tierra del Rey luxury apartment homes is located just a few steps away from AMC Dine-In Theaters, RA Sushi Bar and Restaurant, Jamba Juice, Yard house, Pavilion's Grocery Store, Ralph's Supermarket, Gelsons, Ruth's Chris Steakhouse, Settebello Pizzeria, East Coast Bagel, J-Nichols Restaurant, Tender Greens, Le Pain Quotidien, Coffee Bean, Panda Express, Fat burger, Baja Fresh, Starbucks, Rubios, Maria's Italian Kitchen and more!
-In addition, we are within a 5 minute walk to the beautiful Marina waters.
+Tierra del Rey luxury apartment homes is located just a few steps away from movie theatres, restaurants, grocery stores, supermarkets, and coffee houses.
+In addition, they are located are within a 5 minute walk to the beautiful Marina waters.
 Approximately 1 mile away is the famous Venice Beach which will be sure to entertain you for many summer days and nights.
-Our apartments feature tall ceilings, private balconies or patios, and large walk-in closets greet you when you walk through the front door.
-A luxurious pool area and a comfortable community clubhouse will be sure to capture your attention and impress visiting friends and family.
-Pet friendly apartments and a dog run on the property make sure your furry best friend is impressed too!
+The apartments feature tall ceilings, private balconies or patios, and large walk-in closets greet you when you walk through the front door.
+A luxurious pool area and a comfortable community clubhouse, pet friendly apartments and a dog run on the property make sure your furry best friend is impressed too!
 Come see these luxurious apartments for yourself by scheduling an appointment today.
 Short term leases available.
 1-20 accepted.

 Westerly on Lincoln

-Description: The Westerly offers residents upscale coastal apartment living in Westside.
+The Westerly offers residents upscale coastal apartment living on the Westside.
 Our Marina del Rey apartments are near sand and surf, making this a true Californian lifestyle.
-Take advantage of community amenities, designed for our residents ultimate satisfaction: a heated saltwater pool with relaxing outdoor lounge, 24 hour access fitness center, gorgeously tranquil clubhouse, BBQ’s and concierge services available to all our residents.
+Take advantage of community amenities designed for residents' ultimate satisfaction: a heated saltwater pool with relaxing outdoor lounge, 24 hour access fitness center, gorgeously tranquil clubhouse, BBQ’s and concierge services available to all our residents.
 Named Community of the Year by the National Association of Homebuilders, The Westerly on Lincoln is the epitome of coastal luxurious apartment living.
-Come see our community for yourself by scheduling an appointment today.
-Our apartments features upgraded kitchens with granite counter tops, sleek black or stainless steel appliances, dark wood flooring and custom cabinets.
+Apartments feature upgraded kitchens with granite counter tops, sleek black or stainless steel appliances, dark wood flooring and custom cabinets.
 Bathrooms are remodeled with granite, wood flooring, custom closets, high end nickel brushed light fixtures and faucets, roman style bathtubs, private balcony or patio and a cozy fireplace in select apartments.
 Come see these luxurious apartments for yourself by scheduling an appointment today.
 I-20 accepted.